Temerty Faculty of Medicine Awards Dossier

 • Suggested structure: Start with a 1-to 2-paragraph introduction of the central questions or problems your work has addressed; structure the rest of the overview with headings to allow room for more detailed discussion.
 Keep metrics and other indicators of recognition toward the end.

-a.
-List your top publications or comparable scholarly outputs in order of significance/impact.
+• List your top 5 publications or comparable scholarly outputs in order of significance/impact.
 These must be completed and published.
 Works in progress or under review will not be considered.

-• Annotations can complement your summary (component 4) and detailed narrative (component 5) by offering more detail on specific papers and their significance or impact.
+• Annotations should complement your summary (component 4) and detailed narrative (component 5) by offering more detail on specific contributions and their significance or impact.

 • Annotations can include statements of quality/impact, but make sure these are backed up by evidence, such as number of citations, related awards, number of downloads, etc.